0xtter/Jurassic-Fight/README.md

 - [ ] Must have an array of string to store messages received and collected during the game.
 - [ ] Must know the previous position ((x,y) or (NE , N , SW , ...)
 - [ ] System of Energy point.
 Spent outside base, gain inside.
+- [ ] move function are called in a random order for each creature.
+- [ ] The behaviour of the creature depends on the level of EP.
+If EP>50%, explore , if EP<20%, flee to the base , ...
 - [ ]